oatlog/oatlog/doc/report/main.typ

   indexes (effectively a single `HashMap<A, HashMap<B, C>>`),
 - exploiting invariant permutations for saturation benchmarks

-#TODO[Ablation?
-Although it would possibly be annoying to implement]
+/*#TODO[Ablation?
+Although it would possibly be annoying to implement] OUT OF SCOPE */

 #figure(
   text(